 ☞ Please enjoy a look at our work by clicking on the thumbnail photos to reveal a photo album.

-NEW!
 PHILOMATH FIREWISE GARDEN.
 The Philomath, Oregon Fire Department, working in collaboration with Benton County, is developing a demonstration garden at its main fire station.
 The garden will educate homeowners, landscape professionals, and others about the principles of firewise landscaping for the wildland-urban interface.
 This will be Owen Dell’s fourth firescape garden; he is a pioneer in the world of interface fire safety.
 The garden is presently under design.
-Watch this space for updates as construction gets underway in fall, 2016.
+Watch this space for updates as construction gets underway, hopefully in fall, 2017.

 A STROLLING GARDEN.
 In 2000, we transformed this neglected small backyard into a lush, intimate garden meant for strolling, reading, contemplation and entertaining family and small groups.
 Subdividing a small space like this one into separate but visually linked outdoor rooms creates an intimate feeling and encourages exploration.

 THREE WATERS PROJECT.
 The First Alternative Food Co-op has long been a fine example of rainwater harvesting and watershed-friendly landscaping at its best.
 A multi-year project led by the Water Action Team of the Corvallis Sustainability Coalition created a veritable theme park of watershed-friendly technology, including a sophisticated graywater system, an extensive array of rainwater harvesting tanks, and other features available for public view and well documented with signage and other educational elements.
 Owen Dell and Jeff Ard of Owen Dell and Associates came on board in 2013, helping to design a new rain garden that took the place of two parking spaces, and also assisting with rainwater tank installation, redesign, and management.
 You can see the results in the photos.